interglobalvision/text-adventure/story.md

 ##[11] Back space - South

 You are at the south end of the back space; the southwest corner of the gallery.
 You feel brave.
-On the wall to the south are a framed PRINTOUT by Barbara Turner Smith, a Seth Price TEXT hanging from a chain, a PRINT by Chris Burden.
+On the wall to the south are a framed PRINTOUT by Barbara Smith, a Seth Price TEXT hanging from a chain, a PRINT by Chris Burden.
 Next to those there is a small Barbara Kruger LITHOGRAPH hung above an INKSTAMP by Ed Keinholz.
 Then to the right is a PAINTING by Tyler Matthew Oyer, and finally a DRAWING by Guy de Cointet.
 To NORTH is the back space of the gallery, and to the EAST is the front space.

 `> PRINTOUT`